sefffal/Octofitter.jl/docs/src/rel-astrom.md

     plx ~ gaia_plx(;gaia_id=12345678910)
 ```

 After that, just list any planets that you want orbiting the star.
-Here, we pass planet B.
+Here, we pass planet `b`.

 This is also where we could pass likelihood objects for system-wide data like stellar radial velocity.